-- → Please bring with you all study materials, a copy of your D'var Torah, ritual objects (Tallit, special yad (pointer), and Kiddush cup if you wish...) to be used in the ceremony, and any changes in the names of people to be called up for Bima Honors. - → Arrive at the Temple by 9:30 a.m. for the 10:30 a.m. worship service perhaps earlier if you have arranged to have photographs taken that morning (photographs must be completed by 10:05 a.m.; the Rabbi and Cantor will be available to join you at 10:00 a.m. if you so desire.) - → Guests will receive a prayer book and an Order of Service as they enter.
-These will be presented by a greeter. - → At 10:20 a.m. the student and parents will meet in Rabbi's study.
+- → Please bring with you all study materials, a copy of your D'var Torah, ritual objects (Tallit, special yad (pointer) and Kiddush cup if you wish...) to be used in the ceremony - → Arrive at the Temple by 9:30 a.m. for the 10:30 a.m. worship service perhaps earlier if you have arranged to have photographs taken that morning (photographs must be completed by 10:05 a.m.; the Rabbi and Cantor will be available to join you at 10:00 a.m. if you so desire.) - → Guests will receive a prayer book and an Order of Service as they enter.
+These will be presented by a greeter.